 Sarajevsko: Sarajevo Beer

-All of the bars in Sarajevo serve Sarajevsko – either in the bottle or on draft.
-However, we think the best bar in Sarajevo for a taste of Sarajevsko is the brewery itself.
-The Sarajevo Brewery is located on the south side of the river, opposite the Old Town.
+All bars in the city serve Sarajevsko – either in the bottle or on draft.
+However, we believe the prime place to get a taste is the brewery itself.
 MAP

-In addition to the two standard beer options – either light or dark lager – available in bottles, during our visit to the Sarajevo brewery they were offering a special wheat beer (which was the best of the three to our taste buds!).
+In addition to the two standard beer options – light or dark lager – during our visit they were offering a special wheat beer (which was the best of the three to our taste buds!).

 Local Sarajevo Rakija

-The Sarajevo bars that we liked the most were the places that were unique and emitted a fun vibe.
+The Sarajevo bars that we liked the most were the places that were unique and emitted a great vibe.

 Zlatna Ribica: Goldfish Bar Sarajevo

 The legendary RajvoSA is an absolute hidden gem!
-We wandered into the basement bar off a side-street, lured there by the sounds of music and colorful lights.
-Inside, there were only four small tables and and walls covered in historic memorabilia.
+We wandered into the basement bar, lured there by the sound of music and colorful lights.
+Inside, there were four small tables and walls covered in historic memorabilia.
 MAP

-A family inside was having a celebration and the owner played songs paying tribute to Tito and Yugoslavia.
-We were invited to join their party and they shared stories of how, in the late 90s – during the Siege of Sarajevo – the small bar would fill nightly with more than a hundred friends, packed so tightly they could barely move.
+A family was having a celebration and the owner played songs paying tribute to Tito and Yugoslavia.
+We were invited to join their party and they shared stories of how, during the Siege of Sarajevo, the small bar would fill with more than a hundred friends, packed so tightly they could barely move.

 Map of Sarajevo Restaurants